Single-Use Item Reduction Strategy

 - banning Polystyrene foam cups, take-out containers, plates and bowls.

-Once complete, the Bylaw will be brought forward to Council for final adoption in 2021.
+The Bylaw will be brought forward to Council for final adoption later in 2021.
 The motion will include a recommended implementation date.

 The City’s action to reducing single-use items was strongly supported by Surrey residents.
 Early survey results indicated that there is: